Financing a Dental Practice Acquisition

 Most importantly, is the banker easy to work with?
 This will be an important relationship, even after the loan is secured.
 Make sure you get along well with the person on the other end.

-Once you’ve decided on the best financing option, you’ll need to secure financing.
+Once you’ve decided on the best financing option, you’ll need to secure that financing.
 This applies whether you’re buying a practice or starting one yourself from the ground up.

 Banks perceive an acquisition as significantly lower risk than a startup.